lukemmolnar/dynmap_land_claims_extractor/README.md

 # Dynmap Land Claims Detector

-A Python script that captures screenshots of Minecraft dynmap webpages and monitors for disappeared land claims.
+A Python script that captures screenshots of Minecraft dynmap webpages and monitors for disappeared land claims across multiple maps.

 ## Installation